megvii-research/protoclip/README.md

 # Training
 ## Build an External Teacher (optional)
 Pretrained RoBERTa language model as the external teacher for ProtoCLIP.
-We load the pretrained $\text{RoBERTa}_\text{large}$ weights provided by [FAIRSEQ](https://github.com/facebookresearch/fairseq) via [PyTorch Hub](https://pytorch.org/hub/pytorch_fairseq_roberta/).
+We load the pretrained RoBERTa-large weights provided by [FAIRSEQ](https://github.com/facebookresearch/fairseq) via [PyTorch Hub](https://pytorch.org/hub/pytorch_fairseq_roberta/).
 Run the following script to extract text features from a given `.csv` file, and reduce the feature dimension from 1024 to 64 by PCA to save memory cost:

 ```bash